MISSION STATEMENT: A professional orchestra serving northern Michigan bringing unprecedented excellence in symphonic and

 The Traverse Symphony Orchestra is northern Michigan’s leading regional performing arts ensemble.
 It is a professional, part-time orchestra with a core base of quality musicians from throughout the area.
 Many hold music-related positions as faculty and staff members of nearby Interlochen Center for the Arts and regional school districts.
 An increasing number of musicians travel from as far as Lansing, Grand Rapids and Ann Arbor to perform with the orchestra.

 Music Director Kevin Rhodes has led the orchestra to critical acclaim during his 15-year tenure.
 Under his leadership, the orchestra has created an innovative season of concerts featuring leading guest artists from the national and international circuit.
 Here’s a link to his website.

 The orchestra’s 2017-18 subscription season runs from fall to spring and consists of seven concert cycles.
 The Symphony presents its concerts at Interlochen’s Corson Auditorium.
 During the holiday season, its annual festive Christmas program is held in downtown Traverse City’s Lars Hockstad Auditorium, located inside Central Grade School.

-The Symphony is comprised of a full-time professional staff of three, a part-time staff of two, a music director and 60-plus contracted core musicians.
+The Symphony is comprised of a full-time professional staff of four, a part-time staff of one, a music director and 60-plus contracted core musicians.
 A 15-member Board of Directors and a committed group of volunteers provide ongoing support for the organization.
 The Symphony is a non-profit corporation supported through ticket sales, donations, corporate sponsorships and grants.